sirisian/ecmascript-types/README.md

 The only difference with the above is that reference objects have operator overloading so there's no exposed ```value```.

+A reference has no observable identity.
+Every operation applies to the value it refers to, so ```typeof```, ```Reflect.typeOf```, ```===```, and ```instanceof``` all see the referenced value and never the reference itself, and a reference cannot be stored in a binding that outlives it, a field, an array, or a collection.
+There is therefore no way to distinguish a reference from the value it refers to, which is what makes a reference a storage location and an index rather than an object.
+Nothing is allocated when one is created or passed.

 ```js
 function f(ref a: int32) {
   a++;